 Product revenue is generated from print and card production sales, as well as software license and hardware (primarily POS devices) sales.
 For software license agreements that are distinct, we recognize software license revenue upon delivery, assuming a contract is deemed to exist.
 Revenue for arrangements with customers that include significant customization, modification or production of software such that the software is not distinct is typically recognized over time based upon efforts expended, such as labor hours, to measure progress towards completion.
-For arrangements involving hosted licensed software for the customer, a software element is considered present to the extent the customer has the contractual right to take possession of the software on their own hardware or contract with another vendor to host the software.
+For arrangements involving hosted licensed software for the customer, a software element is considered present to the extent the customer has the contractual right to take possession of the software at any time during the hosting period without significant penalty and it is feasible for the customer to either operate the software on their own hardware or contract with another vendor to host the software.
 We sell or lease hardware (POS devices) and other peripherals as part of our contracts with customers.
 Hardware typically consists of terminals or Clover devices.
 We do not manufacture hardware, rather we purchase hardware from third-party vendors and hold such hardware in inventory until purchased by a customer.
 We account for the sale of hardware as a separate performance obligation and recognize the revenue at the standalone selling price when the customer obtains control of the hardware.